maxtyson123/MaxOS/Notes.md

 - To get this number as a parameter the CPU would have to push the number onto a stack, which the CPU cant do safely
 - So instead there has to be function for every interrupt, Which can be done most safely in assembly instead of c++ because compilers be compiling
 - From the assembily code a c++ function can then be called (simmilar to calling kernelMain in loader.s)
+- Once the INterrupt has been recived and handled the OS then needs to be put back into C++ mode so that it can continue
+-